Roberto González-Monjas: Concertmaster and chamber musician

 Since the 2013/14 season, Roberto González-Monjas is the concertmaster of the Orchester Musikkollegium Winterthur and Primarius of the Winterthurer Streichquartett in a 50% capacity.
 In March 2020 it was announced that he would be stepping down from this position at the end of the 2020/2021 Season.
 From February 2014 until July 2020 he was the concertmaster of the Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome.

 He has played as a guest concertmaster with the Philharmonia Orchestra, the Berlin Radio Symphony Orchestra, Les Musiciens du Louvre Grenoble, the Manchester Camerata, the Bavarian Kammerphilharmonie and the Camerata Salzburg.

 While his usual recital partner is Kit Armstrong, he also performs with pianists Alexander Lonquich, Yuja Wang and Louis Schwizgebel.
 He has also joined music formations with Andreas Ottensamer, Nicolas Altstaedt, Ian Bostridge, Ana Chumachenco, Alessandro Carbonare, Christian Zacharias and Ray Chen.

 Teacher and educator

-Roberto González-Monjas is the co-founder and Artistic Director of Iberacademy in Medellín, Colombia, a non-profit organization which aims at creating an efficient and sustainable model of musical education in Latin America, focusing on vulnerable segments of population and supporting highly talented young musicians.
-He also works with other educational institutions such as the New World Symphony (orchestra) in Miami and the Verbier Festival Junior Orchestra.
-He is a Violin Professor at the Guildhall School of Music and Drama in London.
+Roberto González-Monjas is the co-founder and artistic director of Iberacademy in Medellín, Colombia, a non-profit organization which aims at creating an efficient and sustainable model of musical education in Latin America, focusing on vulnerable segments of population and supporting highly talented young musicians.
+He also works with other educational institutions such as the New World Symphony orchestra in Miami and the Verbier Festival junior orchestra in Switzerland.
+He is a violin professor at the Guildhall School of Music and Drama in London.